 Testifying in a 2017 San Francisco murder trial, Greene gave similar testimony that an analyst had moved the location of its initial alert a block away, suddenly matching the scene of the crime.

 “It’s not perfect.
 The dot on the map is simply a starting point,” he said.

-Later, ShotSpotter senior technical support engineer Walter Collier changed the reported Chicago address of the sound to the street where Williams was driving, about 1 miles (1.6 kilometers) away, according to court documents.
+Later, ShotSpotter senior technical support engineer Walter Collier changed the reported Chicago address of the sound to the street where Williams was driving, about 1 mile away, according to court documents.
 ShotSpotter said Collier corrected the report to match the actual location that the sensors had identified.

 Collier worked for the Chicago Police Department for more than two decades before joining ShotSpotter, according to his LinkedIn profile.
 After Williams was sent to jail, his attorney requested more information about Collier’s training.
 The attorney, Brendan Max, said he was shocked by the company’s response.

 In court filings, ShotSpotter acknowledged: “Our experts are trained using a variety of ‘on the job’ training sessions, and transfer of knowledge from our scientists and other experienced employees.
 As such no official or formal training materials exist for our forensic experts.”

 Law enforcement officials in Chicago continue to stand by their use of ShotSpotter.
 Chicago’s three-year, $33 million contract, signed in 2018, makes the city ShotSpotter’s largest customer.
 ShotSpotter now lies at the heart of the police department’s “intelligence-action cycle” for predictive policing that uses gunshot alerts to “identify areas of risk,” according to a 2019 presentation obtained by AP.